lanl-ansi/MathProgIncidence.jl/README.md

 ```

 ## License
-JuMPIn.jl is open-source software released under the 3-clause BSD license.
+MathProgIncidence.jl is open-source software released under the 3-clause BSD license.
 See LICENSE.md for more information.

 ## Citation
-We are working on a journal article about JuMPIn.jl and the underlying methods.
+We are working on a journal article about MathProgIncidence.jl and the underlying methods.
-In the meantime, if you use JuMPIn.jl in your research, you may cite the
+In the meantime, if you use MathProgIncidence.jl in your research, you may cite the
 following conference paper:
 ```bibtex
 @inproceedings{parker2023dulmage,